Andrew Hornyak

 July 23, 1944, from furlough 5 days in Swindon, England to duty at 2200.
 Station: Papillon Hall, 4 miles west of Market Harborough, Leicestershire, England WF 1406.

-Tech 5 SGT Hornyak fought in the major campaigns of Sicily, Naples-Foggia, Normandy, Ardennes, Rhineland, and Central Europe.
+Tech 5 SGT Hornyak fought in the major campaigns of Sicily, Naples-Foggia, Normandy, Holland, Ardennes, and Central Europe.
 See a map of the 82nd Airborne Mediterranean-European Theater of Operations.

 The Adjusted Service Rating Score (ASR) was a system the U.S. Army used at the end of the war to determine when soldiers were eligible for discharge.

 Tec 5 SGT Andrew Hornyak was one of many “High Point” soldiers with a score over 85 points who returned to the USA arriving in Boston, Massachusetts on September 14, 1945.
-He returned to civilian life and honorably discharged September 21, 1945.
+He returned to civilian life and honorably discharged September 21, 1945, Fort Sheridan, Illinois.

-His service was awarded with the Good Conduct Medal, Distinguished Merit Badge with Oak Leaf Cluster, European/African Middle Eastern Service Medal Ribbon, 6 Bronze Battle Star, 4 overseas Service Bars, one bronze service arrowhead, Glider Badge, Belgian Fourragere and the World War II Victory Medal.
+His service was awarded with the Good Conduct Medal, Distinguished Merit Badge with Oak Leaf Cluster, European/African Middle Eastern Service Medal Ribbon, 6 Bronze Battle Stars, 4 overseas Service Bars, Bronze Arrowhead, Glider Badge, Belgian Fourragere and the World War II Victory Medal.